soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 - MOE150
 - MET150
 ms.assetid: 0d4d0f35-390b-4518-800e-0c7ec95e946c
-description: "Use the Office 365 Security & Compliance Center to search the unified audit log to view user and administrator activity in your Office 365 organization. "
+description: "Use the Security & Compliance Center to search the unified audit log to view user and administrator activity in your Office 365 organization. "
 ---

 # Search the audit log in the Security & Compliance Center

 Need to find if a user viewed a specific document or purged an item from their mailbox?
-If so, you can use the Office 365 Security &amp; Compliance Center to search the unified audit log to view user and administrator activity in your Office 365 organization.
+If so, you can use the Security & Compliance Center to search the unified audit log to view user and administrator activity in your Office 365 organization.
 Why a unified audit log?
 Because you can search for the following types of user and admin activity in Office 365:

 - User activity in SharePoint Online and OneDrive for Business